frederic-perez/AmE-dictionary/data/dictionary.md

 __click with (one)__ __1__ To have a positive connection or friendly rapport with one, often quickly. __2__ To quickly resonate with one or a group. __3__ To make sense to one; to be able to be understood by one. _The tutor's explanation of sine and cosine really clicked with me—I think I finally understand it now._
 __click__ _v_ _It clicks when it clicks._
 __clickbait__ :two::hammer: _Clickbait headlines._ _Clickbait journalism._
+__clicker training__ _n_ A nickname given to an animal training method based on a bridging stimulus (the clicker) in operant conditioning.
+__clicker__ _n_ _slang_ The remote-control device used to change settings on a television set, VCR, or other electronic equipment.
 __clicking__ _Things seem to be making sense and clicking._
 __clicky__
 __climb__ :mute:[clim~~b~~]